-Justin Iso is the pastry chef behind chefiso.com.
-He comes from a background in Japanese confections and French pastry, bringing the best of both worlds into his recipes.
-In keeping with his Japanese roots, he is always learning and refining to master his craft.
+Justin Iso is the head pastry chef behind chefiso.com.
+He is the winner of the Christmas Cookie Challenge on Food Network and was named Best Baking and Sweets Blogger by Saveur Magazine.
+With a background in Japanese confections and French pastry, he brings the best of both worlds into his recipes.

 Quality matcha powder has an incredible flavor but the good brands seem hard to find these days.
 The internet is flooded with trash matcha ever since sellers realized the marketing power of the word.
 How are consumers expected to find a decent matcha powder in a sea of scam products?